Post-Visit Feedback & Google Reviews

 Both paths are presented with equal weight; the system never filters or routes patients toward Google based on sentiment.
 This keeps the feature compliant with Google's review-gating policy and aligned with AHPRA's guidance on soliciting patient feedback.

-Eligible patients are any who attended a selected appointment type, have marketing consent in Optomate set to SMS or Email, and haven't been contacted within the frequency cap — not just those who booked online.
+Eligible patients are any who attended a selected appointment type, haven't opted out of marketing in your practice system, and haven't been contacted within the frequency cap — not just those who booked online.

 What Patients See